 AI (Artificial Intelligence) is changing the Retail adding new spices.
 We always say that Artificial Intelligence is pervasive and connects many aspects of our daily life.

-It's a feature that can be easily associated with another element that we meet every day: the retail field.
 It might seem quite weird.
-Probably we don't fully realise it by walking in the street.
+Probably we don’t fully realize it by walking in the street.
 However, yes, the retail field is deeply bound to Artificial Intelligence in many ways.
-We're not talking only about the online part, but also about real experience.
+We’re not talking only about the online part, but also about real experience.

 Better to say, it’s already done it.

 Marketing automation is the best way to keep in touch with our clients, even after they’re out from our shop or if they shopped on our online store.
 Advertising is perfect for acquiring new customers and prospects.
 Marketing Automation is ideal if you want to keep your client close and make them feel special.

 Thanks to Marketing Automation you can “form meaningful connections with each customer through personalised marketing campaigns, unique promotions, timely reminders and more.
 Who wouldn’t want to receive only messages they are personally interested in, over their favourite mode of communication?”

 The main thing you can do with marketing automation is to build a more tight relationship with your customers.
 It can increase productivity, downsize marketing outgoing and intercept exciting prospects.

 But how does it work?

 Here we are some actions you can take thanks to Marketing Automation:

 Create an active community, thanks to personalization.
 If you have a shop, you can create a belonging feeling by taking care of your customers.